sx-aurora-dev/llvm-dev/README.md

 Source code is downloaded into `src` direcotry, then llvm is build in `build` directory and installed to `install`.

-4. To make all binaries and libraries in the just-built `install` folder available in your bash, call `source llvm-dev/enter.sh`.
+4. To active LLVM for SX-Aurora in your shell call `source llvm-dev/enter.sh`.

 You can now run `clang --target=ve-linux` to compile C++ code with LLVM for SX-Aurora.